Del Pezzo surfaces of degree $5$ over perfect fields: Introduction

 During the redaction of this paper, \cite{zai23} appeared, where the results about automorphism groups of del Pezzo surfaces of degree $5$ over a field $\k$ have been proven independently.
 In this paper we also give a precise geometric description of generators of the automorphism groups of del Pezzo surfaces of degree $5$, and of the surfaces themselves.\\

-\textbf{Acknowledgements}\\ For all interesting discussions about the subject, for their tremendous help and for being available and supportive throughout, I am very grateful to my advisors Andrea Fanelli and Susanna Zimmermann, without whom this work would not have been possible.
+\textbf{Acknowledgements}\\ For all interesting discussions about the subject, for their tremendous help and for being available and supportive throughout, I am very grateful to my PhD advisors Andrea Fanelli and Susanna Zimmermann, without whom this work would not have been possible.
 I thank Paolo Cascini for hosting me at Imperial College where part of this work was made, and for interesting comments.
+I also thank Jihun Park for hosting me at IBS Center for Geometry and Physics.
+I would like to thank Fabio Bernasconi, Jérémy Blanc and Julia Schneider for interesting comments and very helpful discussions.
+I am very grateful to the two anonymous referees for their very careful and helpful reading of this paper.
+This work was supported by the French National Centre for Scientific Research (CNRS), the University of Angers, the ANR project FIBALGA [ANR-18-CE40-0003] and the ERC Saphidir.